sohamderoy/hashnode-blogs-backup/ckrrrl9yw0agschs186xdc59n.md

 - In the git bash terminal run the command `git remote add origin <url>`.
 This will now connect our local repo to the remote repo.
 Here `origin` is the shortcut name that we assign to the remote Github URL.
 Thus `origin` = `<remote Github url>`.
 It is not compulsory though but advised to name the base repo as `origin`.

 ### How to push all the changes from local to remote. 🤔
-- Run the command `git push -u origin <Local repo name>` i.e in this case `git push -u origin master`.
+- Run the command `git push -u origin <Local branch name>` i.e in this case `git push -u origin master`.
 This will push all the committed changes from the local repo to the remote repo.
 The changes will now get reflected in the remote Github repo as shown below.

 ![Picture8.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1627725476727/i6zXvV-Sh.png)
-- Thus `git push -u origin repo-example-name-1` will create a new branch in the remote repo with a name **repo-example-name-1** *(if it is not present already)* and **push all the committed changes** from the **local** branch you ran the command to the **remote branch**.
+- Thus `git push -u origin branch-example-name-1` will create a new branch in the remote repo with a name **branch-example-name-1** *(if it is not present already)* and **push all the committed changes** from the **local** branch you ran the command to the **remote branch**.
-- Please note 👆 that in a subsequent execution of `git push -u origin repo-example-name-1` a new branch in the remote repo (with name repo-example-name-1) is not created as it is already present in the remote repo.
+- Please note 👆 that in a subsequent execution of `git push -u origin branch-example-name-1` a new branch in the remote repo (with name branch-example-name-1) is not created as it is already present in the remote repo.
 - It also sets the **local branch to track the remote branch at the origin**.

 Another handy command to keep in your toolbox is the following